What kind of space do you create for two boys that are quickly approaching teenhood?

 How do you foster creativity and intellect, but still include the things they love like video games and legos in a space?

 These were the questions I was asking myself when I started creating my boys creative space last month.
 From the moment I moved in, I was really careful not to just call it the “playroom” because while I, 100% believing in kids playing.
 Because of my kids age, I wanted the room to grow with them.
 And I didn’t want them thinking in just a couple of years, oh that’s the “playroom”, like it’s a baby-ish space that no longer served them.
+Which is why I decided I want to go with a black and white creative space.

 why it’s called the creative space